openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 * The Credential Issuer MUST publish a mapping of every Credential Type it supports to a scope value.

-# OpenID for Verifiable Presentations profile for SD-JWT VC over HTTPS
+# OpenID for Verifiable Presentations profile for IETF SD-JWT VC over HTTPS

 The requirements for the Wallet and the Verifier, unless specified otherwise:

-   * MUST support protocol extensions for SD-JWT VC credential format profile as defined in this specification (#vc_sd_jwt_profile).
+   * MUST support protocol extensions for IETF SD-JWT VC credential format profile as defined in this specification (#vc_sd_jwt_profile).
    * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
    * Response type MUST be `vp_token`.
    * Response mode MUST be `direct_post.jwt`.
 The Verifier MUST return `redirect_uri` in response to the HTTP POST request from the Wallet, where the Wallet redirects the User to, as defined in Section 7.2 of [@!OIDF.OID4VP].
 Implementation considerations for the response mode `direct_post.jwt` are given in Section 12.4 of [@!OIDF.OID4VP].